anlunjiang/aws_certifications/cloud_practioner/aws_skillbuilder/module_4/02_subnets_and_acl.md

 * Subnets **also** can control traffic permissions

 ## ACL Access Control Lists
 When packets of data enter or exit a subnet boundary - it gets checked against an Network ACL.
-This check determines if
+This check determines if a packet has the permission to leave or enter the subnet
+* This is based on
+  * Who it was sent from
+  * How it is trying to communicate

+You can white list and black list IPs - just because packets are let in - does NOT mean packets can be let out

+NOTE: ACL only control whether a packet can enter a subnet or not - NOT if the packet can go to say, a particular instance of EC2.
+This is where **Security Groups** come into play

+## Security Groups
+Every EC2 instance when launched comes with its own security group - and
+* By default - does not allow any traffic into the instance at all - all ports and IP addresses are blocked
+* SGs can be modified to accept specific types of traffic e.g. https traffic but not os traffic

+If NACLs are like passport control, SGs are like a doorman in a building - you can enter the subnet, but not everywhere in the subnet - its a finer control

+Granularity goes Gateway (i/o of VPC) --> NACL (i/o of subnet) ---> SGs (i/o of resource/instance)

+**BY DEFAULT - SGs all traffic is allowed out**

+## Differences between SGs and NACLs
+* Security Groups are STATEFUL
+*